Antigonish, Nova Scotia, Canada

 ENGR/MATH 121: Calculus I for Engineers

-FREN 112: Basic University French II
+FREN112: Basic University French II

 HIST 294 Selected Topics: History of US-Hispanic Relations

-(CRN 22154) Scholars often position the United States and the Hispanic world as being antithetical.
+(CRN ) Scholars often position the United States and the Hispanic world as being antithetical.
 In reality, these two diverse entities have a complex, shared past, which often overlapped and produced both tensions and moments of emulation.
 HIST 294 will explore this history from the colonial period to the present.
 Topics under discussion will include the Spanish colonization of the Americas, U.S.-Spanish relations during the Revolutionary War, interactions in the Spanish-American borderlands, U.S. incursions into Latin America, the Spanish-American War, Hispanic immigration to the United States, the impact of Spanish art and architecture, and U.S. investment throughout Latin America.
 Three credits.

 HIST 323: Canadian Immigration, Race, and Ethnicity from 1896

-(CRN 14060) This course traces the history of Canadian immigration, settlement, ethnicity, race relations, and multiculturalism from 1896 to the present.
+(Spring CRN ) This course traces the history of Canadian immigration, settlement, ethnicity, race relations, and multiculturalism from 1896 to the present.
 It demonstrates the central contribution of immigrants to the formation of Canada while also introducing important debates about immigration policy, refugees, minority rights, equality of opportunity, racism, ethnic identity, the commemoration of ethnic pasts, the creation of transnational communities, concepts of citizenship, and the policy of multiculturalism.
-Credit will be granted for only one of HIST 323 or HIST 310.
+Offered online only.
 Three credits.

 Start Your Journey